artsandmetaphysics/goodlifeodyssey/documents/the-histories.md

 Herodotus does not feel any need to outline the path he takes for his readers.
 Whether this doing so was impractical using the writing technologies he had (i.e., he didn't know the path his writing would take, and could not insert an outline after the fact) or because he did not feel a need to pander to his listeners (or readers) is unclear.
 In any event.

+## Rough Outline

+- Proem, 1.1 Purpose
+- 1.2--5 Abduction of women
+- 1.6--29 The Lydian Kings
+- 1.30--94 Croesus' Reign
+- 1.95--216 King Cyrus the Great
+- 2.1--34 Egyptian Geography
+- 2.35--98 Egyptian Customs
+- 2.99--182 Egyptian History
+- 3.1--38 Cambyses' Reign and Conquest of Egypt
+- 3.39--60 Spartans vs Polykrates of Samos
+- 3.61--87 Magi Revolt and Darius' Accession
+- 3.88--160 Reign of Darius

 ## Epistemology

+> For of all the Egyptians, the Heliopolitans are said to be the most learned in tradition.
+I have no desire to relate what I heard about matters concerning the gods, other than their names alone, since I believe that all people understand these things equally.
+But when my discussion forces me to mention these things, I shall do so.
+As to matters concerning the human world, they were in agreement.
+> = (2.3--4)

+> The Hellenes tell many different naive stories, and their myth of Herakles is especially foolish.

+## Religion

+Herodotus was pious.

+Herodotus believed that the Egyptians worshiped the same gods that the Greeks worshiped.
+To a modern person, it seems more likely that the gods and their stories developed largely (but not completely_ independently.
+Herodotus' willingness to associate foreign gods with Greek gods is consistent with the fact that he believed these gods existed and were present throughout the world.

 ## Quotes From Book I